shraddhakharvi/Market-Sales-Visualization-Dashboard/README.md

 - **Clean, responsive visuals** suitable for both executives and analysts

 ---
+## 📌 Tools Used
+Power BI: Data modeling, DAX, and visualization

+Excel/CSV: Data preprocessing and transformation

+---
+## 📣 How to Use
+- Open the .pbix file in Power BI Desktop.

+- Use slicers to filter the dashboard by year, region, and product.

+- Hover on visuals to get deeper insights.

+- Drill down into charts to explore detailed trends.

+---
 ## 📞 Contact & Support
 - **For any questions**: Feel free to reach out! 🚀📊 7829981526 , Shraddhakharvi2024@gmail.com